Syncing Stock Levels

 When the import is run, WP All Import needs to leave everything else alone.
 To do that, we use the Choose which data to update option.

-You’ll also notice I’ve unchecked the Create new and Delete options, since we only want to import into existing Products.
+You’ll also notice that we've unchecked the Create new and Remove options since we only want to import into existing products.

-Run the import, and your Products will now show the updated stock statuses and quantities.
+Run the import, and your products will now show the updated stock statuses and quantities.
 You can review the stock via Products › All Products.